Nissan Puts the “World in Motion” Through 24 Years of School-Based Partnership with SAE International’s STEM Program for K-8 Youth

-More information about AWIM can be found at: http://awim.sae.org/
+More information about AWIM’s PreK-8 STEM curriculum can be found here.

 Additionally, the SAE Foundation has announced the 2018 Industry Leadership Award Recipient to be Nissan’s Chief Performance Officer, José Muñoz.
 This honor will be awarded at the SAE Foundation Annual Celebration in May 2018.

-Information about the SAE Foundation, as well as how to donate to the Foundation to support programs like AWIM on the Annual Day of Giving can be found here: http://foundation.sae.org/
+Learn more about the SAE Foundation, including how to donate to to support STEM programs like AWIM on the Annual Day of Giving.

 About SAE International